-Standards for Mathematical Practice 1 .
-Make sense of problems and persevere in solving them.
-5. Use appropriate tools strategically.
-2 Reason abstractly and quantitatively.
+Standards for Mathematical Practice Make sense of problems and persevere in solving them.
+Use appropriate tools strategically.
+2. Reason abstractly and quantitatively.
 6. Attend to precision.
-3 Construct viable arguments and critique the reasoning of others.
+3. Construct viable arguments and critique the reasoning of others.
 7. Look for and make use of structure.
-4 Model with mathematics.
-8. Look for and express regularity in repeated reasoning.
+4. Model with mathematics.
+Look for and express regularity in repeated reasoning.

 Operations and Algebraic Thinking Abbreviation Standard Represent and Represent and solve problems.
-NC.1.OA.1 Represent and solve addition and subtraction word problems, within 20, with unknowns, by using objects, drawings, and equations with a symbol for the unknown number to represent the problem, when solving: Add to/Take from-Change Unknown Put together/Take Apart-Addend Unknown Compare-Difference Unknown NC.1.OA.2 Represent and solve word problems that call for addition of three whole numbers whose sum is less than or equal to 20, by using objects, drawings, and equations with a symbol for the unknown number.
-Understand an id apply the properties of operations.
+NC.1.OA.1 Represent and solve addition and subtraction word problems, within 20, with unknowns, by using objects, drawings, and equations with a symbol for the unknown number to represent the problem, when solving: • Add to/Take from-Change Unknown • Put together/Take Apart-Addend Unknown • Compare-Difference Unknown NC.1.OA.2 Represent and solve word problems that call for addition of three whole numbers whose sum is less than or equal to 20, by using objects, drawings, and equations with a symbol for the unknown number.
+Understand and apply the properties of operations.
 NC.1.OA.3 Apply the commutative and associative properties as strategies for solving addition problems.
 NC.1.OA.4 Solve an unknown-addend problem, within 20, by using addition strategies and/or changing it to a subtraction problem.
-Add and subtr act within 20.
+Add and subtra Add and subtract within 20.
 NC.1.OA.9 Demonstrate fluency with addition and subtraction within 10.
-NC.1.OA.6 Add and subtract, within 20, using strategies such as: Counting on Making ten Decomposing a number leading to a ten Using the relationship between addition and subtraction Using a number line Creating equivalent but simpler or known sums Analyze additi on and subtraction equations within 20.
+NC.1.OA.6 Add and subtract, within 20, using strategies such as: Analyze addition on and subtraction equations within 20.
 NC.1.OA.7 Apply understanding of the equal sign to determine if equations involving addition and subtraction are true.
 NC.1.OA.8 Determine the unknown whole number in an addition or subtraction equation involving three whole numbers.